kadirustam/node-based-dialogue-system/README.md

 I am currently working on a Dialogue Heavy RPG and was looking for a Writing Tool to help me with that.
 As i didn't find Open-Source alternative to Articy, I tried to create something on my own.

 # How to Use
-Add the node-based-dialogue-system folder into your Godot Project root/addons/ folder and activate it in the Plugins Menu.
+Add the node_based_dialogue_system folder into your Godot Project root/addons/ folder and activate it in the Plugins Menu.
 If it gives you any Errors or similiar Problems, just leave the Plugin activated and Restart Godot, it should work afterwards.